Liliane Lijn: Career

 In 1958 Lijn studied archaeology at the Sorbonne and Art History at the École du Louvre, in Paris.
-At the same time Lijn began to draw and paint, (although she didn’t attend art school), while taking part in meetings of the Surrealist group, where she met the French writer, poet and theorist André Breton.
+At the same time Lijn began to draw and paint, (although she did not attend art school), while taking part in meetings of the Surrealist group, where she met the French writer, poet and theorist André Breton.

 Lijn had already begun a lifelong interest in unusual materials.
 In 1960 she had used molten Tefon-Stift (polymer-based ski wax) vibrating it to make fine lines on Perspex sheets.
 In 1961 Lijn lived in New York, where she first worked with plastics, experimenting with reflection, motion and light, and conducted her first research into invisibility at MIT.
 Lijn began also working directly with manufacturers – a tradition that she has continued to this day.
 In 1961, Lijn married the Greek artist Takis.

-Lijn’s Poem Machines incorporating rotating movement and text (initially cut from newspapers and then Lettrasetted text and poems) were invented in 1962 and exhibited at the Librairie Anglaise in Paris, in November 1963."Lijn’s emphatic desire for the words to be blurred by movement privileges the moving text over the static one for, although the objects are elegant and mysterious when still, these artworks are machines that need to demonstrate their purpose, in order to succeed as artworks".
+Lijn's Poem Machines incorporating rotating movement and text (initially cut from newspapers and then Lettrasetted text and poems) were invented in 1962 and exhibited at the Librairie Anglaise in Paris, in November 1963."Lijn’s emphatic desire for the words to be blurred by movement privileges the moving text over the static one for, although the objects are elegant and mysterious when still, these artworks are machines that need to demonstrate their purpose, in order to succeed as artworks".
 The American poet John Ashbery described the show at the Libraire Anglaise: "Electric lights flash on and off Plexiglass constructions, creating a tangle of transparent shadows called ‘Echo Lights’ by the artist.
 Her ‘Vibrographs’ are wheels revolving too fast for you to read the words printed on them, but perhaps they affect you unconsciously like subliminal advertising".

 The writers and poets William Burroughs, Gregory Corso, Sinclair Beiles and Brion Gysin were in the same circle as Lijn, and their book on ‘cut-ups’ entitled Minutes to Go had previously been launched at the Librairie Anglaise in 1960.
 In Art of the Electronic Age (p.
 20) the art critic Frank Popper described Lijn as being "important among the artists who, through their practical and theoretical researches, established the passage from the mechanical to the electronic in art".

 Lijn frequented the world of the Beat poets and worked with the English poet Nazli Nour (see Get Rid of Government Time, 1962).
 At the same time the concrete poetry and music magazine, Cinquieme Saison became a platform for demonstrating renewed experimentations with the word in the neo-Dada atmosphere at the end of the fifties and the beginning of the sixties.
 Lijn was also interested in the work of other kinetic artists working with light and movement in Paris such as the Groupe de Recherches Visuelles.